yellobyte/ESP32-DevBoards-Getting-Started/boards/YB-ESP32-S3-ETH(YelloByte)/Readme.md

   - 5...9VDC applied to the VIN pin
   - 3.3VDC applied to the 3V3 pin(s)

-Normal operating current of the idle board (equipped with ESP32-S3-WROOM-1-N8R8, all GPIOs unconnected, Ethernet Link down, WiFi disabled) is about 120mA.
-With attached Ethernet cable and Link up the current rises to about 180mA.
-With WiFi active as well the board draws about 210...260mA (depending on WiFi link).
+Normal operating current of the idle board (all GPIOs unconnected, Ethernet Link down, WiFi disabled) is about 100mA (-N4) resp.
+120mA (-N8R8).
+With Ethernet cable attached and Link up the current rises to about 165mA resp 180mA.
+With both Ethernet and WiFi active the board draws about 200...260mA (mainly depending on WiFi link).

 ## Application hints:
-At the time of this writing most development IDEs support the Espressif32 platform including ESP32-S3/C3 boards, e.g. the popular Espressif ESP32-S3-DevKitC-1 board.
+At the time of this writing most development IDEs support the Espressif32 platform including ESP32, ESP32-S3/C3 boards, e.g. the popular Espressif ESP32-S3-DevKitC-1 board.

 ### Arduino IDE:
 Select the board "**ESP32S3 Dev Module**" and choose the proper settings as shown below.
 Be aware, since the ESP32-S3 MCU is very versatile there are a lot of build options to play with.
-Espressif's homapage offers some help es well.
+Espressif's homapage offers some help.

 Special settings that apply to the **-N8R8** board:
 - Board: *ESP32S3 Dev Module*